jruby411/hassio-addons/awnet/README.md

 This add-on and integration combo are a work in progress.
 Any feedback and/or contributions are appreciated.
 Credit to [dancwilliams](https://github.com/dancwilliams) for the [initial add-on](https://github.com/dancwilliams/hassio-addons/tree/master/awnet) that this was forked from.

+## Changes by jruby411

+I added a couple of tweaks to what tlskinneriv has done.
+I orginally ran Home Assistant core in a docker container and had to configure and build this Add-on as a stand-alone container.
+You can find this earlier work on [gitlab](https://gitlab.com/jruby411/awnet).
+It was an eperiment in many ways.
+I decided to start over with my Home Assistant and I now run a supervised version on Debian 11 in a Proxmox VM.
+This is now my firt experience in to "hassio supervised" Add-ons.

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports amd64 Architecture][amd64-shield]
 ![Supports armhf Architecture][armhf-shield]